liao1372312/LSMA/README.md

 ## Current Status
 - Refactoring code structure
-- Improving documentation and examples
+- Improving documentation and examples.
-- More content will be released gradually
+- More content will be released gradually.

 A brief demonstration of our method is available here: